History of the Department

 Professor Julian Nedzelski succeeded Professor Alberti in July 1992, and has made it clear that his ambitions lie in the areas of education research and intra departmental collaboration.
-New licensure regulations by MCC and new training requirements by the Royal College of Physicians and Surgeons of Canada have necessitated some restructuring of the Residency Training Program which continues to evolve and provide a focus of excellence within the Department of Otolaryngology, University of Toronto.
+New licensure regulations by MCC and new training requirements by the Royal College of Physicians and Surgeons of Canada necessitated some restructuring of the Residency Training Program which continued to evolve and provide a focus of excellence within the Department of Otolaryngology, University of Toronto.